Skip to content

-Doi Thepnimit Phuket
+Wat Doi Thepnimit Phuket

 The Chedi (a Buddhist stupa) is ornate with colourful seven-heads Naga (a mythical serpent-like creature) and many other mythological characters.
 All the sculptures and carvings are exceptionally well-executed, and it is a pleasure to admire the craftsmanship.
-Note that the pagoda area is not always opened, but you can still walk around it.
+Note that the pagoda area is not always open, but you can still walk around it.
 The shape of the chedi is Pra Tat Pra Nom style, from the northeast part of Thailand

 How to Get to Doi Thepnimit

-To access Doi Thepnimit is a bit tricky since the new road to reach it is precisely at the top of the notoriously dangerous Patong Hill.
+Accessing Doi Thepnimit is a bit tricky since the new road to reach it is precisely at the top of the notoriously dangerous Patong Hill.
 If you are familiar with Patong you will know right away how to spot that small road: it’s next to the Chinese temple where everyone honks three times for good luck!
 The way to the Chedi is now nicely paved on a couple of kilometres, and there is ample parking next to the temple.

 Wat Doi Thepnimit Temple above Patong